Voilett-Roze/asus/Addons-API.md

 ## Custom pages
-The firmware supports up to ten custom pages.
+The firmware supports up to 20 custom pages (10 before 386.1).
 These pages should be mounted at boot time through a script, which should ideally be called from services-start.
 You should put your custom page in the _/jffs/addons/my_addon/_ folder along with the install script.
 Here is a sample of an install script, which will also insert your page as a new tab in the Tools section.

 ```
 #!/bin/sh